keboola/connection-docs/templates/kai-promptlab/kai-promptlab.md

 ![Add Data App](/templates/kai-promptlab/add-data-app.png)

 Upon launching the data app, you will be prompted to enter the OpenAI API Key, which you can generate in your OpenAI account.
-To authenticate, you will also need to enter your Keboola API token, which can be found in your **Account Settings** in the Keboola Connection platform.
+To authenticate, you will also need to enter your Keboola API token, which can be found in your **Account Settings** in the Keboola platform.

 For more information about Keboola API tokens, please refer to the [documentation](https://help.keboola.com/management/project/tokens/).
 Once you have entered both required API tokens, click **Connect**.